Lifespan: Bunmei 18 (1486) to 12/24 of Tenbun 11 (1543)

 Mother: Daughter of the Shinano-Takanashi clan

-Siblings: Sister (wife of Iinuma Masakiyo, Tamekage, sister (second wife of Uesugi Sadazane), sister (formal wife of Takanashi Sumiyori), Tameshige, Kagetada
+Siblings: Sister (wife of Iinuma Masakiyo), Tamekage, sister (wife of Uesugi Sadazane), sister (formal wife of Takanashi Sumiyori), Tameshige, Kagetada

-Wives: [Formal] Daughter of Jōjō-Uesugi Danjō-shōsuke; [Consort] Toragozen – Daughter of Nagao clan (Nagao Fusakage, lord of Suyoshi Castle)
+Wife: [Formal] Daughter of Jōjō-Uesugi Danjō-shōsuke, [Consort] Tora-gozen – daughter of the Nagao clan (Nagao Fusakage, lord of Suyoshi Castle)

 Tamekage was born as the son of Nagao Yoshikage, the deputy military governor of Echigo.
 His mother came from the Takanashi clan of Shinano.
 In 1506, after Yoshikage was killed in action at the Battle of Hannyano, the Igarashi and Ishida clans of the Chūetsu area (central portion of Echigo) rebelled, but this was pacified before long by Tamekage who had succeeded his father as head of the Echigo-Nagao clan.